 What do I need to bring to the testing room?

-You need to bring a #2 pencil, a photo ID (such as a driver license), and know your CFCC College ID number and your CFCC program of study.
+You need to bring a photo ID (such as a driver license), and you MUST KNOW YOUR 7-Digit CFCC Student ID number and your CFCC program of study.
 CFCC Student Services requires you to have an application on file in the Admissions Office before testing.

 How long will the test take?